BrunoCupertino/quake-log-parser/README.md

 Parse a Quake game log and extract info from it

 # run
-Extract report by running these command:
+Extract report by running these commands:
 ```
  ruby log_parser.rb log/qgames.log
 ```